oktadev/openid-ida-oidc-security-profile/draft-openid-ida-security-profile.md

 - **claims**: Contains the verified identity attributes with their verified values, reflecting any fuzzy matching that was applied during the verification process

-The relying party can parse this ID token to extract the verified claims and determine whether the identity verification was successful based on the `assurance_level` value.
+The relying party will parse the ID token to extract the verified claims and determine whether the identity verification was successful based on the `assurance_level` value.
 This completes the identity verification flow, providing the relying party with the verified identity information needed for their use case.

 ### Failed Identity Verification Results